-Sixteen years ago, we shipped our first bottle of innovative whole food supplements to our first customer.
-Since that time, we’ve built every product around the power of real, clean, pure, farm-fresh ingredients.
+Since we shipped our first bottle of innovative whole food supplements to our first customer we have built every product around the power of real, clean, pure, farm-fresh ingredients.

 That’s why when we talk about Garden of Life supplements, we start with basic ideas of FOOD SAFETY—the best, whole food organic ingredients; independent third-party certification; rigorous quality standards and testing; always improving, no compromises.